-Bolin Creek, flowing northeasterly, is much less incised here than further downstream, with lower banks, and a low, narrow floodplain along its south edge.
+At Umstead Drive, Bolin Creek passes beneath the roadway in a four-barrel concrete box culvert.
+Between this culvert and the one at Martin Luther King, Jr. Drive, the creek channel is characterized by a steep bank on the north side and a variable bank on the south, where two residential properties abut the creek in this reach.
+Upstream from the Umstead Drive culvert, the creek is much less incised than further downstream, with lower banks, and a low, narrow floodplain along its south edge.
 Umstead Drive runs roughly parallel to the north stream bank, and is situated elevationally above the floodway and the Resource Conservation District.
-An OWASA sanitary sewer line (slated for abandonment) parallels the south side of the stream.
+An OWASA sanitary sewer line parallels the south side of the stream.
 Channel bed and banks appear generally stable, although isolated areas along the north stream bank are overly steep, with localized erosion, exposed tree roots, and undermining of the existing sidewalk.
 Channel bed material typically consists of boulders, cobble, and gravel.

-The surrounding riparian areas between Umstead Drive and Pritchard Avenue predominately consist of disturbed Mesic Mixed Hardwood Forests dominated by various oak and hickory species, Poplar and American Beech trees.
-Other species such as Sycamore, Iron wood, and maple exist along the stream banks.
+The surrounding riparian areas between Umstead Drive and Pritchard Avenue consist predominately of disturbed Mesic Mixed Hardwood Forests dominated by various oak and hickory species, poplar and American beech trees.
+Other species such as sycamore, Iron wood, and maple exist along the stream banks.
 Invasive / Exotic species such as Chinese privet, bamboo and English ivy also exist.
 The soil types as indicated on the Orange County Soil Survey include predominately Chewacla loam closest to the creek and Wedowee sandy loam further from the creek.